 The success of the HOG-based methods indicates that contour is an important clue for pedestrian detection.
-The existing methods are usually based on 20 partitioning a detection window into a set of subregions, extracting contour features in each subregions, and combining the obtained local features.
-Although impressive progress has been made in local contour representation, the symmetrical characteristic of pedestrian's appearance was been ignored.
-As shown in Figure 1, the fragment contours in local regions located in the symmetrical 25 positions on pedestrian's body are similar, on the other hand those located in
+The existing methods are usually based on partitioning a detection window into a set of subregions, extracting contour features in each subregions, and combining the obtained local features.
+Although impressive progress has been made in local contour representation, the symmetrical characteristic of pedestrian appearance was been ignored.
+As shown in Fig. 1, the fragment contours in local regions located in the symmetrical positions on pedestrian's body are similar; on the other hand those located in the foreground are dissimilar to the one in the background.
+In addition, we found the fact that both the front and profile of pedestrians look symmetrical in most instances.
+A few examples are shown in Fig. 2.
+There is apparent symmetry in shape even in different views between the subregions of shoulders, trunk, arms and legs.
+Therefore, it is possible to measure the similarities among the subregions within the detection window and include the similarities into the representation vector for enhancing contour description.